cf-toolsuite/cf-hoover/README.md

 ```
 GET /users
 ```
-> Lists all unique user accounts on a foundation
+> Lists all unique user accounts across all registered foundations

 ```
 GET /users/count
 ```
-> Counts the number of user accounts on a foundation
+> Counts the number of user accounts across all registered foundations

 ### Snapshot

 ```
 GET /snapshot/summary
 ```
-> Provides summary metrics for applications, service instances, and users on a foundation
+> Provides summary metrics for applications, service instances, and users across all registered foundations

 > **Note**: this summary report does not take the place of an official foundation Accounting Report.
 The Accounting Report is focussed on calculating aggregates (on a monthly basis) such as: (a) the total hours of application instance usage, (b) the largest # of application instances running (a.k.a. maximum concurrent application instances), c) the total hours of service instance usage and (d) the largest # of service instances running (a.k.a. maximum concurrent service instances).